TM Forum Standards – eTOM, SID, Open APIs, ODA

 Enhanced Telecom Operations Map.
 It defines business processes for telecom operators, organized into Fulfilment, Assurance, and Billing (FAB).

 Q3.
 What is SID and why is it important?
+Give a concrete example.

 Q4.
 List three important TMF Open APIs and their purposes.